fmaguire/mag_sim_paper/manuscript.md

 These varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.
 As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches are becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.
-Therefore, to address this issue we performed an analysis of GI and plasmid recovery accuracy across a set of 12 state-of-the-art short-read metagenome assembly and binning approaches using a simulated metagenome comprised of GI- and plasmid-rich taxa.
+Therefore, to address this issue we performed an analysis of GI and plasmid recovery accuracy across a set of 12 state-of-the-art short-read metagenome assembly and binning approaches using a 'best-case' low-complexity simulated metagenome comprised of GI- and plasmid-rich taxa.

 ## Materials and Methods {#methods}